leighlawhon/final_project/README.md

 BDD
 $section_renders =
-  A loading animation will run (min timeout 1 sec for proper feedback) And the products will render an additional grid of 20 items And will be followed by an ad that is random and unique And will be responsive at 1170(5up), 970(4up), and 750(2up + padding) And will quietly fetch the next set of results
+  A loading animation should run (min timeout 1 sec for proper feedback) And the products should render an additional grid of 20 items And should be followed by an ad that is random and unique And should be responsive at 1170(5up), 970(4up), and 750(2up + padding) And should quietly fetch the next set of results

 $date_renders =
   A date field for when the product was added
-  And will show a relative date if it was added less than a week ago But will show a actual date if it was added more than a week ago
+  And should show a relative date if it was added less than a week ago But should show a actual date if it was added more than a week ago

 Feature: Products display in a grid that renders 20 items and an ad